 Our rivers are in crisis.
 In 2019 water companies released raw sewage into our rivers more than 200,000 times, equating to more than 1.5 million hours.
-In September this year data from the Environment Agency revealed that not a single river in England achieved good chemical status and only 14% were classed as being of good ecological status.
+In September 2020 data from the Environment Agency revealed that not a single river in England achieved good chemical status and only 14% were classed as being of good ecological status.

 Sewage discharges by water companies into our rivers, lakes and waterways are suffocating our precious fish biodiversity and further degrading our environment.